ok-ryoko/multiring.zig/CONTRIBUTING.md

 ### Continuous integration

-We practice [continuous integration] (CI) with [GitHub Actions].
+We practice [continuous integration] with [GitHub Actions].
 We run one workflow for each flavor of code for both pushes and pull requests to *main*.
 This design is appropriate because each flavor of code in this repository is consumed and validated independently.

 See also: [Commit hooks](#commit-hooks)